 Is there anything else you're currently working on in your spare time?

-To finish, tell us one of Filip's Top Tips...
+To finish tell us one of your Top Tips...

-Our next Featured Bohemian is right around the corner, so keep an eye on our social media pages for the latest updates.
-But until then, feel free to learn more about working at Bohemia Interactive by checking out our Careers Page – we may just have the perfect job opening for you.
+Our next featured Bohemian is right around the corner, so keep an eye on our social media pages for the latest updates.
+Until then, feel free to learn more about working at Bohemia Interactive by checking out our Careers Page.
+We may just have the perfect job for you.
 Until next time...